TheHenryWills/CountryWrangler/README.md

 <!-- ROADMAP -->
 ## Roadmap

-- [ ] Support language code to country
+- [ ] Support language code to to alpha2
 - [ ] Fuzzy lookup for country names
-- [ ] Support for subdivisions
+- [ ] Support for subdivisions to alpha2
-- [ ] Support for city to country
+- [ ] Support for city to to alpha2
 - [ ] Add more alternative country names

 See the [open issues](https://github.com/TheHenryWills/CountryWrangler/issues) for a full list of proposed features (and known issues).